Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Response**: We agree that in Section 8.1 the descriptions were overstated from Table 2 and misleading.
 Furthermore, due to the changes in the code and the conditions for centroid metrics, the results referred to in this Major Point are changed.
 However, Section 8.1 now clearly states the efficiencies of the new results and discuss them in detail, alongside with the values for the new comparative table/matrices between metrics that are mentioned in the next Major Point.
 We recall that the paper has new efficiency results for the metrics and that these new results are explained in the new Sections 7 and 8.
 More details are given in the response to Major Point 5.

-We also agree that on the manuscript we mention that, on average,  the statistical significane of the secondary flux is greater than the statistical significance of the nominal centroid shift but no quantitative evidence was given.
+We also agree that the claim of secondary flux having greater statistical significance than nominal centroid shifts lacked quantitative support.
 We have  deleted the paragraph mentioning this since it is confusing to compare the significances of secondary-mask based methods (that focus only on one contaminant per window) against nominal centroid shifts (that have to do with several contaminants per window).
 This is as well related to the response to the next Major Point, where we state that we have included in the paper two different tables (one for secondary-mask based methods and the other table for nominal-mask and extended-mask based methods) comparing the percentages of FPs with different metrics.

 **Major Point 8:** "Presentation and discussion of the percentage of false positives detected by each metric, and the comparisons between them, is incomplete.
 There are five metrics being compared in this paper, giving 10 possible comparisons.
 But the set of bullet points in the right-hand column of page 13 gives only four comparisons.
 The secondary flux measurements, which the paper is proposing are the most effective metric, are not mentioned at all, which seems a significant omission.
 How do they compare to the other metrics in this context?
 Perhaps the paper is using “extended” in this section in the on-board software sense, as described in footnote 5?
 If so, this is unnecessarily confusing given that the rest of the paper has used “extended” to mean specifically one of the two double aperture approaches, and it obfuscates the results.
 Furthermore, the language of these bullet points could be improved as it is somewhat confusing as currently written.
 The current format is "% of false positives detected only by metric a but not by metric b".
 If the false positives are detectable 'only' by metric a then mentioning metric b is unnecessary.
 On the other hand, if the percentages are for false positives detected by metric a but not metric b, do the other metrics detect them or not?
 Section 8.2 should be updated to better present the comparison of false positive detection percentages between metrics.
 A table or pairwise matrix may be a better way to present these results, rather than a list of bullet points, and further discussion may be warranted.
 In addition, Footnote 5 should be removed, as it introduces unnecessary ambiguity, and the text updated (if necessary) to clarify the language used to discuss the results.
 Finally, the summary of the comparison results in the text should be checked for consistency against the full set of comparison results (currently it reads ~27% vs 28%+/-1.4%). "